LeivoSepp/Lesson2-HelloBlinkyRedGreen/README.md

 # #2 Method to blink LEDs, using ternary condition

-First, we need to understand how ternary condition is working.
-Actually it is like IF-ELSE statement, but all in one line and using ? for IF and : for ELSE
+First, we need to understand how ternary condition works.
+It works like an IF-ELSE clause, but everything is in one line and uses a "?" for IF and a ":" for ELSE
 Lets go step-by-step

-1. creating variable to hold pin statuses (on or off) GpioPinValue pinValue
+1. create a variable to hold the status of a pin (on or off) GpioPinValue pinValue
-	1. check green LED statuses (pinGreen.Read() == GpioPinValue.High)
+	1. check the status of the green LED (pinGreen.Read() == GpioPinValue.High)
-	2. if green LED is ON, then our variable pinValue will get a value GpioPinValue.Low
+	2. if the green LED is ON, then our variable pinValue will get a value GpioPinValue.Low
-2. creating another variable to hold pin statuses (on or off) GpioPinValue pinValueRev
+2. create another variable to hold the inverted status of a pin (on or off) GpioPinValue pinValueRev
-	1. check pinValue statuses (pinValue == GpioPinValue.High)
+	1. check the status of pinValue (pinValue == GpioPinValue.High)
-	2. if pinValue is LOW, then pinValueRev get a value GpioPinValue.High
+	2. if pinValue is LOW, then pinValueRev will be given a value of GpioPinValue.High
-3. turn green LED on or off, based pinValue pinGreen.Write(pinValue);
+3. turn the green LED off or on, based on pinValue pinGreen.Write(pinValue);
-4. turn red LED on or off, based on pinValueRev pinRed.Write(pinValueRev);
+4. turn the red LED off or on, based on pinValueRev pinRed.Write(pinValueRev);
-5. wait 1 second and start again
+5. wait for 1 second and start again

 ```c#
             while (true)